Yelp/nrtsearch/README.md

 There is no transaction log, so you must call *commit* yourself periodically to make recent changes durable on disk.
 This means that if a node crashes, all indexed documents since the last commit are lost.

 # Indexing a stream of documents
-platypus supports client side gRPC streaming for its *addDocuments* endpoint.
+nrtSearch supports client side gRPC streaming for its *addDocuments* endpoint.
 This means that the server API accepts a stream of documents .
 The client can choose to stream the documents however it wishes.
-The example platypus client implemented here reads a CSV file and streams documents from it over to the server.
+The example nrtSearch client implemented here reads a CSV file and streams documents from it over to the server.
 The server can index chunks of documents the size of which is configurable as the client continues to send more documents over its stream. gRPC enables this with minimal application code and yields higher performance compared to JSON.
 TODO[citation needed]: Add performance numbers of stream based indexing for some datasets.

 # Near-real-time-replication